ShenZheng2000/starter-hugo-academic/content/authors/admin/_index.md

   url: https://wku.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include image restoration, image enhancement, object detection, semanctic segmentation, and scene reconstruction.
+bio: A life-time programmer, a machine learning enthuasist, and a computer vision researcher.

 # Interests to show in About widget
 interests:
+- Deep Learning
+- Machine Learning
 - Computer Vision
-- Deep Learning
 - Computer Graphics

 # Education to show in About widget